GlenR16/BankManagementApplication/README.md

 ## Tasks remaining
 - Transaction service is to be changed as per frontend.
-- Webclient should be used instead of RestTemplate.
-- User service is to fine tuned for better code practices.
-- Account service is to fine tuned for better code practices.
-- Card service is to fine tuned for better code practices.
 - Add remaining pages to frontend.
 ------------------------------------------------
+- Transaction management within service
+- Transaction management across services
+- Use at least 3 design patterns while implementing solution
 - Enabling SSL
 - Real time updates to UI in case of multi user environment
-- Use at least 3 design patterns while implementing solution
-- Transaction management within service
-- Transaction management across services

 ## Tasks Done
+- Asynchronous communication
+- ~~Webclient should be used instead of RestTemplate.~~
 - ~~Role authentication must be added.~~
-- ~~Asynchronous communication~~
 - ~~Define and document clear db design~~
 - ~~Standard coding practice should be followed~~
 - ~~Use SOLID principles while designing and implementing solutions~~